Community Impact Grants Overview

 Grant Application Process

-- Initial Review: In early March 2022, the Golden Civic Foundation will conduct interviews with organizations that submitted Community Impact Grant applications.
+- Initial Review: In mid March, the GCF’s Board of Directors and Advisors will conduct interviews with organizations that submitted Community Impact Grant applications.

-- Final Selection: A final review panel, comprised of the Golden Civic Foundation’s Board and Staff, will determine the 2022 grant funding for the Community Impact Grants.
-Finalists will be contacted regarding their status and amount of grant in April 2022.
+- Final Selection: A final review panel, comprised of Board Directors and GCF Staff, will determine the grant funding for the Community Impact Grant Program.
+Finalists will be contacted regarding their status and amount of grant in early May.

-- Announcement and Payment: The Golden Civic Foundation will formally announce the 2022 Community Grant Recipients at our Annual Grants event in early May 2022.
-Grant payments will also be distributed at that time.
+- Announcement and Payment: The GCF will formally announce the Community Grant Recipients at our Annual Grants event in mid May.
+Grant payments will also be distributed the same week.

 Grant Making Criteria